Cathay Bank's 49th Annual Charity Golf Tournament

 International Institute of Los Angeles (IILA) | IILA is dedicated to assisting individuals and families in building skills and abilities to become self-sufficient, overcome life crises, and meet basic human needs to enable them to participate fully in today’s society. |

 Irvine Chinese School | Irvine Chinese School is the largest nonprofit heritage school in the region.
-Since 1976, it's guided its missions to promote Chinese language learning, to preserve Chinese heritage, and advocate cultural diversity in America. |
+Since 1976, it's guided its missions to promote Chinese language learning, to preserve Chinese heritage, and to advocate cultural diversity in America. |

-No Limits for deaf children and families | No Limits for deaf children and families teaches deaf children the skills to succeed school and in life through its national theater group and educational centers. |
+No Limits for deaf children and families | No Limits for deaf children and families teaches deaf children the skills to succeed in school and in life through its national theater group and educational centers. |

 Taiwanese American Heritage Week | Taiwanese American Heritage Week is held mainly to praise Taiwanese Americans for contributing to the U.S. economy, culture, and other fields. |